MarsTheMeme/Order-In-The-Coop/replit.md

 ### Backend
 - **Server Framework**: Express.js with TypeScript, Node.js, ESM modules.
 - **API Design**: RESTful endpoints, Multer for file uploads (in-memory storage), request/response logging.
-- **File Processing Pipeline**: Uploaded files undergo text extraction (pdf-parse, mammoth, xlsx library) or direct multimodal processing (for PDFs with Gemini).
-Extracted text/PDFs are sent to Gemini AI, structured responses are parsed and stored, and file metadata is saved.
+- **File Processing Pipeline**: Supports single or multiple file uploads in one batch.
+Uploaded files undergo text extraction (pdf-parse, mammoth, xlsx library) or direct multimodal processing (for PDFs with Gemini).
+All files in a batch are sent to Gemini AI together for unified analysis.
+Structured responses are parsed and stored, and file metadata is saved.
 - **Supported File Formats**: PDF (multimodal vision processing via Gemini), DOCX/DOC, Excel (.xlsx, .xls), CSV, TXT.
 Images are supported for upload but OCR is planned for future.
-- **AI Integration**: Google Gemini AI (gemini-2.5-flash model) for document analysis, multimodal vision processing for PDFs, context-aware prompts including user instructions, JSON response format for structured data, and conversational responses for specific user queries.
+- **AI Integration**: Google Gemini AI (gemini-2.5-flash model) for document analysis, multimodal vision processing for PDFs, batch analysis of multiple documents in single request, context-aware prompts including user instructions, JSON response format for structured data, and conversational responses for specific user queries.
+When multiple files are uploaded, Gemini analyzes all documents together and returns unified results combining information from all files.

 ### Data Storage
 - **Database**: PostgreSQL via Neon serverless driver, Drizzle ORM for type-safe queries and schema.